DESIGN FOR ASSMEMBLY

 Strategy: Break the walls that exist between design and manufacturing

-Product Costing is a product development strategy that allows companies to anticipate and influence manufacturing costs during the earliest stages of product development.
+Design for Manufacturing is a product development strategy that allows companies to anticipate and influence manufacturing costs during the earliest stages of product development.
 Since it is widely accepted that over 70% of product cost is locked-in during the design phase, it is extremely important that designers and manufacturers collaborate to ensure total product cost goals will be met.
 The problem is that the typical product development team operates in a “toss it over the wall” fashion.
 That is to say that the design team is sitting on one side of a wall and the manufacturing team on the other.
 Once the design is finished, it gets tossed to the manufacturing team in a manner that doesn’t allow for any collaboration.
 A first-class product development team will instead implement Product Costing to avoid lengthy re-design efforts and missed cost reduction opportunities that result from the more typical approach.

-The first stage of Product Costing is where the design engineers provide specifications for the parts they have decided to include in the product structure.
+The first stage of Design for Manufacturing is where the design engineers provide specifications for the parts they have decided to include in the product structure.
 Ideally, a Product Simplification strategy will have been used to help achieve this.
 Using these part design specifications, the manufacturing engineers can provide feedback as to what is actually involved in bringing the designs to life.
 This combination of design and manufacturing information allows for accurate cost estimates to be generated in DFM Concurrent Costing software.
 At this point, the designers go back to their initial proposals and finalize the selection of processes and materials, as well as fine tune the parameters of each design.
 The goal is to achieve the lowest cost design for each finalized part that is still able to meet the functional requirements of the product.

 What benefits does DFM Concurrent Costing provide during this process?